nightrunner91/nightvue/README.md

 ```
 <svg-icon
   icon="face"
-  size="48"
+  size="sm"
   class="m-2 fill-primary" />
 ```

 `<SvgIcon>` component and plugin itself renders HTML in a widely used format `<svg><use xlink:href="#id"></use></svg>`.
 If you are not quite familiar with this feature read [MDN Docs](https://developer.mozilla.org/ru/docs/Web/SVG/Element/use).

 In case you prefer to set icon size in SCSS file, use `@icon-size` mixin.
-This mixin apply specific `width`, `height` and `background-size` to an element.
+This mixin apply specific `width` and `height` to an element.
 If you apply this mixin to selector you can be pretty sure it will have passed dimensions no matter what and will not be compressed or stretched:

 ```
-@include icon-size(24);
+@include icon-size(sm);

 // =>
-width: 24px !important;
+width: 0.875em;
-max-width: 24px !important;
+max-width: 0.875em;
-min-width: 24px !important;
+min-width: 0.875em;
-height: 24px !important;
+height: 0.875em;
-max-height: 24px !important;
+max-height: 0.875em;
-min-height: 24px !important;
+min-height: 0.875em;
-background-size: 24px 24px !important;
 ```

 We _recomend_ to use predefined icon sizes from `$icons` map, but here you can pass whatever dimensions you want:

 ```
-@include icon-size(18, 34);
+@include icon-size(18px, 34px);

 // =>
-width: 18px !important;
+width: 18px;
-max-width: 18px !important;
+max-width: 18px;
-min-width: 18px !important;
+min-width: 18px;
-height: 34px !important;
+height: 34px;
-max-height: 34px !important;
+max-height: 34px;
-min-height: 34px !important;
+min-height: 34px;
-background-size: 18px 34px !important;
 ```

 ## Radius